ethdbg/test-project/README.md

 # test-project
-A test project to try out the Ethereum Debugger
+A test project to test and try out the Ethereum Debugger